 Paragraph 3.2.2., amend to read:

 "[3.2.2.
 A list of the devices prescribed by the manufacturer for the lighting and light-signaling assembly.
 The list may include several types of device for each operation.
-Each type shall be duly identified (component, type-approval mark, name of manufacturer, etc.); in addition the list may include in respect of each function the additional annotation "or equivalent devices"; in addition the list may include “lamps authorized according to national legislation”;]"
+Each type shall be duly identified (component, type-approval mark, name of manufacturer, etc.); in addition the list may include in respect of each function the additional annotation "or equivalent devices";]"

 Insert a new paragraph 3.2.10., to read: